-Unlike last decade, when bragging about your low refinance rate was sport, today's homeowners are tight-lipped about the deals they've been getting from banks.
+Different from last decade, when bragging on your low refinance rate was sport, today's homeowners are mostly tight-lipped about the deals they've been getting from banks.

-Wouldn't you know it, though, that refinance volume is near its highest point in 10 years.
+Wouldn't you know it, though, that refinance volume is near its highest point in a decade.

 As rates have dropped, loans of all type are getting refinanced -- conventional loans backed by Fannie Mae and Freddie Mac; FHA loans via the Federal Housing Administration; and VA loans for military borrowers under the G.I.
 Bill; and, even USDA loans under the USDA Streamline Refinance.

 It's an excellent time to consider a mortgage refinance.

 Current mortgage rates and APRs are the lowest in history, and banks are now loose on loan approval standards.
 More mortgage application are getting approved in today's improving market than during any period in 10 years.

 If you've been turned down in the past for a refi, it may be time to re-apply.
 Rates are great and the market is ripe.Click to see today's rates (Aug 29th, 2016)